volt-protocol/ecg-node/docs/processors/term-onboarding-watcher.md

 This processor is just a notifier for when a new lending term is proposed.

-This processor is creating a listener on the onboarding contract and it waits for a 'ProposalCreated' event to be emitted.
+This processor creates a listener on the onboarding contract and it waits for a 'ProposalCreated' event to be emitted.

-It can outputs to either discord or telegram or both
+It can output to either Discord or telegram or both

 Example discord notification:
 ![alt text](../images/processors/onboarding-watcher-discord.png)